clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Made from non-GMO corn (Non-GMO)

-• Slightly sweet taste and excellent solubility
+• Mildly sweet taste and excellent solubility

 • Sustainable packaging with biodegradable measuring spoon